 Using Church Invitation Cards to Reach more People

-That's a staggering statistic.
+That's staggering statistic!
 Think about your city.
-That means there are thousands of people in your area that are just one personal invitation away from visiting your church.
+There are thousands of people in your area that are just one personal invitation away from visiting your church.
 Let us help you equip and engage your church for this incredible opportunity.

 Your goal as a pastor or ministry leader is to mobilize your church family to reach your community.
 Your goal is to make it as easy as possible for people in your church to invite their friends, family members, neighbors, and co-workers.

 Let’s talk about why the church invite card is the best tool for your church.
 Then, we’ll talk about how to use them effectively in your city.